Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ### **Equipment**
 ### *Adding Equipment*

 Equipment are items that a role can use that do not take up a weapon slot, such as the body armor or radar.
-To add equipment items to a role (that already has a shop), create a .txt file with the equipment item's name (e.g. "bruh bunker.txt") in the garrysmod/data/roleweapons/{rolename} folder.\
+To add equipment items to a role (that already has a shop), create an empty .txt file with the equipment item's name (e.g. "bruh bunker.txt") in the garrysmod/data/roleweapons/{rolename} folder.\
 **NOTE**: If the _roleweapons_ folder does not already exist in garrysmod/data, create it.\
 **NOTE**: The name of the role must be all lowercase for cross-operating system compatibility.
 For example: garrysmod/data/roleweapons/detective/bruh bunker.txt